tejasPhaveri/custom-instructions/custominstructions.md

 - **Memory Paging System:** Use Sequential Thinking to resolve uncertainties or conflicts when loading or prioritizing components into `ACTIVE_MEMORY`.
 - **Task Orchestration Framework:** Apply during task decomposition and subtask execution to structure complex problem-solving, documenting outcomes in task files.
 - **Decision Journal:** Record significant thought sequences leading to new decisions in `decisions.md`, linking to task IDs for traceability.
+- **Adaptive Learning:** Analyze past reasoning outcomes from `ARCHIVED_MEMORY` to refine future thought processes and improve decision-making efficiency.

 **How to Use within Protocols:**
 - Invoke the `sequential_thinking` tool for complex, ambiguous, or multi-step problems.
 - Use for breaking down tasks, planning with revision, analyzing unclear scopes, and maintaining context over multiple steps.
 - Trigger when a problem requires more than 5 logical steps, involves high uncertainty, or benefits from explicit stepwise reasoning.
+- **Proactive Problem Identification:** Use Sequential Thinking to anticipate potential logical or strategic issues in task planning or execution, documenting preemptive solutions.

 **Protocol:**
 - Document the sequence of thoughts, branches, and conclusions in task files or decision journals.
 - Use outputs to inform task breakdowns, decision-making, or new documentation in the memory bank.
 - Assess and record confidence in conclusions drawn from Sequential Thinking processes.
+- **Dynamic Prioritization:** Prioritize Sequential Thinking in scenarios with high `REASONING_COMPLEXITY` or when task decomposition reveals multi-layered challenges.

 ### MCP Tool Usage Guidelines within Memory Bank Workflows